sailing-pmls/pmls-caffe/docs/installation.md

     make
     cd ..

 Now, we are ready to compile Caffe.
-Install the [[Caffe prerequisites|http://caffe.berkeleyvision.org/installation.html]].
+Install the [Caffe prerequisites](http://caffe.berkeleyvision.org/installation.html).
 If you are using Ubuntu 14.04, we have provided a script to do so:

     sh scripts/setup_third_party.sh